mohaEs/SignCol/README.md

 # More
-Executable bin files and more descriptions/videos at following link:
+Also, executable bin files and more descriptions/videos at following link:

 http://display.sbu.ac.ir/softwares/